 Physicochemical properties of electrodes

 The SPCEs based on carbon powder and PVC are mechanically very stable and the carbon layer cannot simply be removed from ceramic platform by manual wiping.
 It must be appreciated especially form the viewpoint of their practical application in flow systems.
-Thanks of specific properties of PVC, they are also chemically resistant.25
+Thanks to specific properties of PVC, they are also chemically resistant.25

 Unfortunately, electrodes containing PO are usually susceptible to damage when touching their surfaces similarly to conventional CPEs.
 On the other hand, SPCEs created from commercial inks may also easily be scratched.
 Because PW is more viscous than PO, electrodes containing PW as a pasting liquid are more stable than electrodes mentioned above.
 However, it is important to remark that electrochemical properties of PW-based SPEs were not satisfactory.